 III.
 LEARN TO TRUST YOUR BABY.

 Observe, Evolve, Step Back

-Have you read these chapters?
-Do let me know if you’ve anything you’d like to add.
-And leave me an email/comment if you’d like to see more such summaries.
+Have you read the original chapters?
+Do let me know if you have any insights you’d like to add.